SteveMacenski/slam_toolbox/paper.md

 SLAM Toolbox is able to map spaces effectively using mobile Intel CPUs commonly found on robots well in excess of 100,000 $ft^{2}$.
 It can be done easily using untrained technicans typically hired to deploy robot solutions or remotely using monitoring systems.
-Some applications have been created to automatically map a space using SLAM Toolbox as well paired with exploration planners.
+Some applications have been created to automatically map a space using SLAM Toolbox as well as paired with exploration planners.

-It can also serialize a current mapping session and deserialized at a later time to continue refining or expanding an existing map.
+It can also serialize a current mapping session and deserialize it at a later time to continue refining or expanding an existing map.
 This serialization saves the complete raw data and pose-graph rather than submaps, as in Cartographer, allowing a variety of novel tools to be developed and more accurate multi-session mapping.
 These utilities include manual pose-graph manipulation, whereas a user can manually manipulate the pose-graph nodes and data to rotate a map or assist in a challenging loop closure, shown in \autoref{fig:utils}.
 It also includes kinematic map merging, the process of merging multiple serialized maps into a composite map.